Be a Dig Hero

 Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) needs to call 811 at least two full working days, excluding weekends and holidays, before starting your project.

 Anyone who is planning a project that involves digging should always call 811 before they dig.
 This free service can prevent injuries and service disruptions.

 To prevent injury, damage, and service outages, it’s crucial that underground utility lines be identified and marked before any digging project begins.

-Whether you’re planting a tree, tilling soil, installing a deck or sprinkler system, or setting fence posts, always remember to call 811 at least 48 hours, excluding day of notification, weekends and holidays, before you dig to allow underground utility lines to be marked.
+Whether you’re planting a tree, tilling soil, installing a deck or sprinkler system, or setting fence posts, always remember to call 811 at least two full working days, excluding weekends and holidays, before you dig to allow underground utility lines to be marked.

 You can help us protect our lines by being a Dig Hero.

 Visit BeADigHeroKansas.com to learn more.

-One phone call to 811 from anywhere in Kansas will route your call to Kansas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried assets within at least 48 hours, excluding day of notification, weekends and holidays, of the request.
+One phone call to 811 from anywhere in Kansas will route your call to Kansas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried assets within at least two full working days, excluding weekends and holidays, of the request.
 There’s no charge to you for this service.

 You can submit a ticket to Kansas 811 by dialing 811 on your phone, or visiting them online at Kansas811.org.

-Requests usually take less than five minutes, but remember that you must call at least 48 hours, excluding day of notification, weekends and holidays, before starting your project to give utility companies enough time to mark their assets.
+Requests usually take less than five minutes, but remember that you must call at least two full working days, excluding weekends and holidays, before starting your project to give utility companies enough time to mark their assets.